Epilepsy and Its Occurrence

-Symptoms of epilepsy or related disorders may include the following:
+Symptoms of epilepsy, seizures and other potential related disorders may include the following:

 - Loss of consciousness

 - Unusual movements in sleep

 If you or someone you know exhibits any of these symptoms, you or the other person should be seen by a physician as soon as possible.
 In addition to epilepsy, conditions treated within the Comprehensive Epilepsy Center include migraines, strokes, transischemic attacks (TIAs), and nonepileptic seizures.

 Doctors at Berman Brain & Spine Institute's Epilepsy Center rely on a comprehensive medical history, thorough neurologic examination and testing to diagnose epilepsy.
 Patient and family member or witness reports about what the seizures looked like and what happened just before and after the seizure are vital to an accurate diagnosis.
 The patient's prior medical history and family history can also provide important clues.

 Several types of testing are used in the diagnosis of epilepsy.
 Usually, an electroencephalogram (EEG) is performed.
 Brain waves, recorded by small electrodes applied to the head, may show certain characteristic changes in people with epileptic seizures.
 Imaging methods like computerized tomography (CT) or magnetic resonance imaging (MRI) scans may be used to search for abnormalities like strokes, tumors, scars or other physical conditions in the brain that may be causing the seizures.
 Specialized techniques like PET and SPECT scans are sometimes used.
 Neuropsychological evaluations can also be utilized for diagnostic purposes.